Master of Science in Machine Learning Curriculum

 - 15-750 Algorithms or 15-853 Algorithms in the Real World

 - 15-826 Multimedia Databases and Data Mining or 10-805 Machine Learning with Large Datasets

 - 36-752 Advanced Probability or 36-755 Advanced Statistical Theory

 - 36-707 Regression Analysis

 Note: The two Menu Core courses must be taken from separate lines.
 E.g., a student may not use both 15-750 Algorithms and 15-853 Algorithms in the Real World to satisfy their Menu Core requirements.

-Students take two electives, which can be any 12-unit course from the School of Computer Science or Department of Statistics at the 700-level or above, including additional courses from the Menu Core.
+Students take two electives, which can be any 12-unit course from the School of Computer Science or Department of Statistics & Data Science at the 700-level or above, including additional courses from the Menu Core.
 Additional examples of courses of interest can be found on the Master's Electives page.